TrustInSoft/demo-jenkins/README.md

 ### Jenkins jobs based on Freestyle jobs

 In this type of jobs the configuration is not textual.
 It's configured in Jenkins GUI itself.
-(Jenkins may then store dans in database and/or XML files, but's that internal) Configuration is rather self explanatory.
+(Jenkins may then store in database and/or XML files, but's that internal) Configuration is rather self explanatory.
 See Jenkins screenshots below:

 ![Jenkins freestyle job part 1](pics/jenkins1.png "Part 1")